labuladong/fucking-algorithm/data_structure/binary_heap_implements_priority_queues.md

 Let's implement a simplified priority queue, starting with the code framework：

-PS：For clarity, Java generics are used here，`Key` can be any data type of comparable size，You can think of it as int, char, etc
+PS：For clarity, Java generics are used here，`Key` can be any data type of comparable value，You can think of it as int, char, etc

 ```java
 public class MaxPQ